This antique piece is a master class in clever construction.

 As always, I’d love to hear your reasoning in the comments — especially if you know a thing or two about metalsmithing (which is a thing or two more than I know) and can speak from experience.

 Moving up the pan, the next element is the design of the handles.
-Each handle is a shaped rod of solid copper held loosely within two curled brackets.
+Each handle is a shaped rod of solid copper loosely suspended within two curled brackets.

-The brackets are made of copper and fastened with two copper rivets each.
+The brackets are made of copper and fastened with two copper rivets apiece.
 The interior rivets are flattened almost flush to the surface.

 The band is joined at one end of the pan with dovetailed seam.